knightazura/ghost-sdk/Git-workflow.md

 ### Updating a Pull Request

-If your PR has fallen behind and can't be merge cleanly, just re-do the steps above (pull from master, rebase your branch), then force push to your branch using `git push -f origin my-feature-branch`.
+If your PR has fallen behind and can't be merged cleanly, just re-do the steps above (pull from master, rebase your branch), then force push to your branch using `git push -f origin my-feature-branch`.
 This will update the PR commits.
 Of course, never force push to any branch you have shared with others & be very careful about what you force push.

 Thanks!